 I use plain text-based formats for all my needs.

 The long-term universal solution is XML - the Extensible Markup Language.
 It allows describing document types in a universal way, so that one does not have to write a new parser every time Microsoft changes Word format.
 To describe a document type in XML, one has to specify 2 things:

 tableetc.
 E.g., DocBook is one such document type.
-Another example is XHTML, which is a reformulation of HTML 4 in XML 1.0.
-Actually, this very document is a valid XHTML document!
+Alternatively, one can use HTML.
+Actually, this very document is a valid HTML document!

 Both DTD and Stylesheets are provided by the document type designer,

 i.e., your vendor, and made publicly available.
 Your document is kept